decorative image for blog on centos vs. fedora

 What Is Fedora?

-This means it is sort of like a testing ground for software that may eventually make it into RHEL.
-It contains new software, bug fixes, new versions, and other variables that may make some software unstable, or not appropriate for production use.
-It is a good distribution to use as a development platform, to test new software or new features of existing software.
+Fedora contains new software, bug fixes, new versions, and other variables that may make some software unstable, or not appropriate for production use.
+It is a good distribution to use as a development platform to test new software or try out new features of existing software.

-It's important to note that since it is a testing ground, some software may not make it to RHEL, or the latest version may not be available in RHEL.
-Fedora has newer libraries, newer packages, and newer kernels.
-This lets you test against newer hardware that CentOS may not have support for yet, enabling you to plan for the future better.
-This article will focus more on Fedora Workstation than any of the other types.
+With newer libraries, newer packages, and newer kernels, Fedora allows you to test against newer hardware that CentOS may not have support for yet, enabling you to plan for the future better.

 Back to top